 At Mission Hill Middle School, there is ongoing and dedicated learning about LGBTQ student inclusivity and support by and for the whole school .
 This support is evidenced via staff knowledge of laws and policy, as well as expected behavior and interactions between students and staff.
-Mission Hill's programs to strengthen student connectedness and support include Positive Behavior Interventions and Supports (PBIS) and School Clubs such as LGBTQ Club, LatinX Student Union, Black Student Union, and Best Buddies, WAVE After-school Program, Maverick Mentors, MHTV, Mighty Mavericks and Weekly Raffles, PBIS Store and PBIS grade level incentives, Student of the Grading Period, Maverick Essential Excellence Awards and Assemblies, Human Health and Development Curriculum, AVID in 6th-8th grades, English Language Development, Counseling Services, Response to Intervention/Multi-Tiered Systems and Support, and SCIL (Instructional Leadership Team), and Arts Academy classes all of which help us to ensure a safe learning space for all.
+Mission Hill's programs to strengthen student connectedness and support include Positive Behavior Interventions and Supports (PBIS) and School Clubs such as Pride (LGBTQIA) Club, LatinX Student Union, Student Advisory on Race & Equity, Lunch Buddies, WAVE After-school Program, Maverick Mentors, MHTV, Mighty Mavericks and Weekly Raffles, PBIS Store and PBIS grade level incentives, Student of the Grading Period, Human Health and Development Curriculum, AVID in 6th-8th grades, English Language Development, Counseling Services, Response to Intervention/Multi-Tiered Systems and Support, and SCIL (Instructional Leadership Team), and Arts Academy classes all of which help us ensure a safe learning space for all.
+Active Consent and Sexual Harassment Training for all 6-8 students is embedded in science curriculum.